bbauska/UC-Davis-JS-Basics/readme.md

   alt="var roundedConversion = (Math.round((distance * 1.609344) * 1000)) / 1000;" />
 </p>
 <p>There are a couple different ways of addressing this.
 In dealing with this,
-I'm going to show you the manual way and then the way that's a little bit easier.
-I think sometimes it's it's nice to see the manual way.
-I'm going to make another variable roundedVariable equals Math.round(conversion).
-What that's going to do is it's going to round it to the nearest whole number.
+I&apos;m going to show you the manual way and then the way that&apos;s a little bit easier.
+I think sometimes it&apos;s it&apos;s nice to see the manual way.
+I&apos;m going to make another variable roundedVariable equals Math.round(conversion).
+What that&apos;s going to do is it&apos;s going to round it to the nearest whole number.
 I want some decimal points in there.
 What I want to do is take that number and multiply it by 1000 and then after the conversion, divide by 1000.
-That's going to take the number round it and then divide it by 1000 for 3 decimal places.</p>
+That&apos;s going to take the number round it and then divide it by 1000 for 3 decimal places.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->